launchquickly/aws-docs/EC2.md

 - Cold HDD (SC1) Less frequently accessed
 - Magnetic (Standard) Standard, cheap and infrequently accessed

+Cold HDD and Throughput Optimised HDD cannot be attached to Root volume

+By default when deleting EC2 instance the attached EBS volumes will be deleted also as 'Delete on Termination' option checked by default.

 ** You cannot mount 1 EBS volume to multiple EC2 instances, consider EFS

+## Network Options

+- Automatically created Default VPC is default network
+- One subnet equals one Availability Zone

+Security Groups are virtual firewalls that allow you to restrict access to EC2 instances on Protocol, Port, and Source IPs

+Key Pairs (public/private) are used to authorize access to EC2 instances

+### SSH to instance

+- chmod 400 permissions set on key
+- To login: ssh ec2-user@public_ip_address -i keyName.pem